rachel-labri-tipton/ocf-analysis-dashboard/README.md

 <img width="1223" alt="Screenshot 2025-06-16 at 08 51 01" src="https://github.com/user-attachments/assets/496c3a17-c851-4955-bcbb-ba41d73617aa" />

-After leaving OCF, the Dashboard has been expanded to include and continues to be used by the team to include cloud casting images and other satellite data.
+After leaving OCF, the Dashboard has been expanded and continues to be used by the team to understand model performance and onboard new customers.